Alert

 • Temporary restrictions, implement a Temporary Partial Disability (TPD) benefit based on actual earnings for the position.

-• Permanent restrictions, implement a Temporary Economic Loss (TEL) benefit based on actual earnings for the position for one-year.
+• Permanent restrictions, implement a one-year Temporary Economic Loss (TEL) benefit based on actual earnings.

 Refer to the 8-1 Wage loss supplement final approval procedure for the TPD or TEL approval process.